flowndays/FlickrSearch/README.md

 This app implements a [MVP model](http://code.tutsplus.com/tutorials/an-introduction-to-model-view-presenter-on-android--cms-26162).
 MVP increases the separation of concerns and facilitates unit testing.
 The View(Activity) focuses on its lifecycle, and UI components, the presenter holds and manipulates all data, and connects to Model, and the Model handles network requests only.

+> One thing I'd like to mention is that all three roles in MVP depend on class [Photo].
+For a product project which usually contains more features, we should separate the Model Object and View Object, and transform them in the Presenter.
-> A Defeat in the system is, all three roles in MVP depend on class [Photo], which, in a clean MVP, should better be restricted in M(or also in P at most).
-The reason of keeping this defeat is that this demo is simple, and users are not expected to add any status to the photos, so we don't need to transform the Photo class to a View Object.
+> I kept it like this because in this demo users are not expected to add any status to [Photo] Objects, so an immutable class would work well.

 #### View